 We offer an inspiring place to work.
 We are proud of our team, the culture we live in, and the solutions we offer our customers.
 If you want to bring your passion to a team, we have the right place for you.

-"I am always looking for new challenges – at knowis I never get bored working with new technologies."
+"I am always looking for new challenges – at knowis I never get bored as I am working with the latest technologies."

 Michael, what is your typical working day like and what are your tasks?

 This question is difficult to answer – I rarely have a typical working day.
-I started my knowis career as a software developer, I spend most of my time programming, of course, but I also took on architectural tasks right from the beginning.
+I started my knowis career as a software developer, so initially I spent most of my time programming, of course, but I also took on architectural tasks right from the beginning.
 Meanwhile, I have specialized in the field of software architecture.
 What I particularly like is that the tasks range from strategic long-term planning and implementation to "we need a solution in a quarter of an hour".
-On the one hand, I like to get deep into tasks, on the other hand I like the kick of being the fire brigade.
-I also see aggregating and passing on the resulting knowledge as an important part of my work at knowis, because this is how you create something that stays and helps new colleagues.
+On the one hand, I like to dive deep into tasks, on the other hand, I like the kick of putting out fires.
+I also see aggregating and passing on the resulting knowledge as an important part of my work at knowis, because this is how you create something that persists and is helpful particularly for new colleagues.

 What makes your job so special?

-Changing tasks, often across teams and working with new technologies and systems are special features that make the job really interesting for me.
-Current cloud technologies or methods such as SaaS (Software as a Service), DevOps solutions, Continuous Deployment and Continuous Integration are not yet so established on the market and exciting for us programmers, as we often do pioneering work.
-The specialists in our IT department are very broadly based, so we can map many processes in-house.
+Changing tasks, often across teams, and working with new technologies and systems are special features that make the job really interesting for me.
+Current cloud technologies or methods such as SaaS (Software as a Service), DevOps solutions, Continuous Deployment and Continuous Integration are not yet so established on the market and exciting for us programmers and architects, as we often do pioneering work.
+The specialists in our IT department cover a broad range of qualifications, so we can handle many processes in-house.
 The close exchange with the development laboratories of the big IT players such as IBM or Microsoft is also a great enrichment for me – this networking opportunity is not something you are offered in every job.